Metro’s answer to the 1st Avenue bus gridlock? Escape downtown on 4th

 Samplings on four August weekdays found nine C Line trips southbound on First exceeded 25 minutes, another dozen lasted over 35 minutes and three more exceeded 45 minutes just from mid-downtown to Avalon Way Southwest in West Seattle.
 Fourth Avenue performed better, when on Aug.
 15 only eight trips surpassed 25 minutes.

 Transportation leaders didn’t grasp beforehand how badly First would clog, as Bryant speculated this spring about 15-minute delays.
-The city is unwilling to deter private vehicles from touristy Pioneer Square by creating bus-only lanes.
+The city is unwilling to deter private vehicles from Pioneer Square by creating bus-only lanes.

 Buses and trucks must use only the interior lanes in most blocks, to protect sidewalk foundations and underground passages built in the 1890s.